My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 Bankruptcy has the potential to disrupt matters even after the divorce is finalised and you have a financial settlement in place.
 For example, if you have agreed lump-sum payments that haven’t been paid yet, and your ex declares bankruptcy, you will have to claim the payments from the Trustee in Bankruptcy alongside all the other creditors.

 Usually, a bankrupt person will be discharged from their debts automatically one year after the commencement of the bankruptcy.
 However, the court has discretion on whether or not to release a discharged bankrupt from a debt arising from a family order.
-In the case of Hayes v Hayes (2012), which deals with a husband and wife in divorce and financial settlement proceedings, the judge decided it was inappropriate to discharge a divorce-related debt.
+In the case of Hayes v Hayes (2012), which dealt with a husband and wife in divorce and financial settlement proceedings, the judge decided it was inappropriate to discharge a divorce-related debt.

 Talk to our expert family law solicitors